 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #PalmoliveMultiSurface #CollectiveBias

 I love having an open floor plan.
 I enjoy being able to chat with my family or friends while I prepare dinner or do the dishes.
 Since I spend a lot of time there, I appreciate that I don’t feel disconnected from the rest of the house.
 On the downside, it’s the first room in the house that people see when they walk in; they’re either impressed by it or horrified by how dirty it is.
+That’s why you should always aspire to keep it as tidy and hygienic as possible at all times.
+This can be hard to do, though you may want to check out a page such as https://www.domaillerealestate.com to give yourself a better idea of how you can achieve this.
 I’m sharing a few helpful cleaning tips for an open floor-plan kitchen and a peek inside my own home.

 I panic any time I receive an unexpected knock on the door.
 I hate the sense of anxiety I get when someone walks into my house and it’s dirty.
 A few dishes in the sink might be expected, but cluttered and dirty countertops aren’t acceptable.
 There is absolutely no hiding a dirty kitchen in my home.
 When people enter, it’s the first room they pass through on their way to our main living space and dining room.
 We live on a working farm; dirt and germs are everywhere.
-Our kitchen countertops are a catch-all.
-In an effort to keep my house ready for visitors, I scoured the internet looking for advice to help it look clean and tidy; here is what I learned through research and practice.
+This isn’t ideal considering the coronavirus pandemic!
+I was reading an article on a website like https://www.winstonsalemhomes4sale.com

 Helpful tips to keep your open kitchen (or any kitchen) clean: